-The benefit for using the second version is its simplicity in calculating the optimal $N_\ell$ since only the highest variance needs to be stored for each level.
-However, the first method may request fewer MLMC samples which can save on overall computational cost.
+The benefit of using the second version is its simplicity in computing the optimal $N_\ell$, since only the highest variance needs to be stored at each level.
+However, the first method may require fewer MLMC samples, thereby reducing overall computational cost.